The App

 In particular, check out the complete game examples: alien_cake_addict, breakout.

-To enter the bevy runtime, you need to configure an App.
-The app is how you define the structure of all the things that make up your project: plugins, systems (and their configuration/metadata), event types, states, schedules
+To enter the Bevy runtime, you need to configure an App.
+The app is how you define the structure of all the things that make up your project: plugins, systems (and their configuration/metadata: run conditions, ordering, sets), event types, states, schedules

 You typically create your App in your project's main function.
 However, you don't have to add everything from there.
 If you want to add things to your app from multiple places (like other Rust files or crates), use plugins.
 As your project grows, you will need to do that to keep everything organized.